Angelica-28/Beagle_phasing/README.md

 - create an enviroment called  `beale-env`;
 - install `openjdk` (necessary to launch `.jar`);
 - install `bcftools` and htslib necessary for working with VCF.
+> [!WARNING]
-> Note: beagle is not avaible as a conda package, it's necessary to dowload the `.jar` manually.
+> Note: Beagle is not avaible as a conda package, it's necessary to dowload the `.jar` manually.
 ```python
 conda activate beagle-env
 ```